New California rules mean most schools will start online

 The rules call for regular coronavirus testing of school staff and working with county contact tracers if an outbreak occurs, Newsom said.

 Ronayne reported from Sacramento.
-Associated Press Writers Amy Taxin in Orange County, California, and John Antczak in Los Angeles contributed to this report.
+Associated Press Writers John Antczak in Los Angeles, Daisy Nguyen in San Francisco and Amy Taxin in Orange County, California contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.